 One Metre Distance

 If your child is an advanced netballer, they will know that, if their opponent has the ball, they must defend at a distance of at least one metre.
 The closer you are in defending your opposition, the more impact you can have on their pass or shot of the ball.
-Therefore, keeping in mind the one metre rule, it’s important that your child can get as close as they can to their opponent once they have gained possession of the ball.
+Therefore, keeping in mind the one-metre rule, it’s important that your child can get as close as they can to their opponent once they have gained possession of the ball.
 To see a summary of the rules of netball, click here.

-It can be hard for your child to accurately remember how far that one metre distance is, but constantly undertaking this drill can develop an accurate memory of this:
+It can be hard for your child to accurately remember how far that one-metre distance is, but constantly undertaking this drill can develop an accurate memory of this:

 Cone Work and Keeping That Distance

 Mark with chalk or place a cone on the ground one metre away from a wall.
-Now, set up four or five cones that you child can pivot around, like they would move on a netball court.
+Now, set up four or five cones that you child can pivot around as they would move on a netball court.
 Once making their way around these cones, sprint to the final cone that is one metre from the wall and get them to act like they are defending their opposition by sticking their arms straight up.
-Doing this drill and getting to that last spot to defend the wall will greatly enable your child to accurately learn how far that one metre distance actually is.
+Doing this drill and getting to that last spot to defend the wall will greatly enable your child to accurately learn how far that one-metre distance actually is.
 You can repeat this drill by mixing up the direction your child runs around each cone.
 A diagram of the drill can be seen below.